adventuredan/keygen/README.md

 ## Contributing

 There is a very limited selection of keys right now, to help out, see the guide on [how to model keys](doc/how_to_model_keys.md).

-## Music

-There is no keygen music yet, in the meantime, try [here](https://soundcloud.com/dualtrax/sets/orion-keygen-music)